Tuesday, December 6, 2016

 It's worth nothing that the original song, a Number 1 hit in 1986, was recorded by Dionne, Stevie, Gladys Knight and Elton John.
 It's also worth nothing that Whitney, Dionne's cousin, and Luther both died young.

-UPDATE: Cause of death was found to be a gunshot wound to the head, and a tox-screen came back positive for 3 times the legal driving limit for alcohol, and for THC, the psychotropic ingredient in marijuana.
+UPDATE: The cause of death was found to be a gunshot wound to the head, and a tox-screen came back positive for 3 times the legal driving limit for alcohol, and for THC, the psychotropic ingredient in marijuana.
 Since the family was Muslim, they forbade an autopsy, so we may never know if he was suffering from football-related brain damage.
 He was buried at Mountain View Memorial Park in Boulder, Colorado.

 Until yesterday, every Heisman Trophy winner from 1962 onward, and a few before then, was still alive: